SOME SIGNS OF BEING A CONTEMPLATIVE

 There are no courses that confer a certificate of achievement after completion.

-In the same way that we have a child or an artist buried by our doubts, we may have an inner contemplative yearning for expression.
+In the same way that we have an inner child or an inner artist buried by our doubts, we may have an inner contemplative yearning for expression.

 It takes practice to listen, observe, and feel beyond our natural senses to discover this Mystic within.